 You can check out possible train departure times and connections on the Internet: www.bahn.de.
-Please also visit the AYF homepage at www.ayf.uni-freiburg.de before your departure to check the latest update on "Information for Incoming Students."

-Arrival Day - September 1, 2016
+Arrival Day - September 1, 2018

-Detailed information about arrival day and the reception center will be provided to you with your housing assignment information in late June or early July.
+Detailed information about arrival day and the reception center will be provided to you by email with your housing assignment information in late June or early July.
 Activities include a welcome pizza party on the evening of September 1.
 Orientation week's full program will be provided upon arrival.

 In case you experience significant delays in your travel to Freiburg, please note that there is a "Plan B" that involves a secondary meeting point.
-On arrival day, the reception center at the Hauptbahnhof will be staffed from 10 a.m. until 5 p.m.
-Should you arrive in Freiburg after 5 p.m., please be prepared to come to Haus 60 of the Studentensiedlung, the Stusie, where the welcome pizza party will be held.
+On arrival day, the reception center at the Hauptbahnhof will be staffed from 11 a.m. until 5 p.m.
+Should you arrive in Freiburg after 5 p.m., please be prepared to come to the Studentensiedlung, the Stusie, where the welcome pizza party will be held.
 It is easiest to take a taxi, but it is possible to take streetcar no. 1 toward Landwasser to go to the Stusie.
 More detailed instructions and a map of the Stusie will be included in your housing information mailing.
 We strongly suggest you print out the instructions for "Arrival Day - Plan B" and keep it in your carry-on luggage.